 Support for full mirroring, like that recently made available through Chromecast, has been a more limited affair, only fully working with the Nexus 5 handset.

-In a classic example of ‘what a different one evening can make’, AllCast’s chief developer, Koushik Dutta has hacked the mirroring code to use the common H.264 video format instead of the (limiting) WebRTC/VP8 encoder combo.
+In a classic example of ‘what a difference one evening can make’, AllCast’s chief developer, Koushik Dutta has hacked the mirroring code to use the common H.264 video format instead of the (limiting) WebRTC/VP8 encoder combo.

 The switch should, Dutta says, mean ‘pretty much any modern phone‘ can mirror its screen to a PC with the companion Chrome App installed.